 Turmeric has a significant action upon the heart and the circulation.
 It supports processes that are involved with the efficient flow of blood to the heart.

 Turmeric also supports functions associated with blood flow and blood quality through the liver which in turn significantly supports skin health.
 This makes turmeric an excellent remedy for any skin issues.

 What research is there on the benefits of turmeric?

-Pukka is supporting a human clinical trial looking at the effects of our Wholistic Turmeric supplement on muscle recovery after exercise, with the University of Exeter.
+Pukka is supporting a human clinical trial looking at the effects of turmeric on muscle recovery after exercise, with the University of Exeter.
 The study found promising evidence for its ability to relieve pain and improve physical function.